ulule/developers.ulule.com/content/reference/project.md

 ## Retrieve a project

 Retrieves the project with the given ID.
-This endpoint is accessible if the project status is `online`, or if the authenticated user is the project owner.

 {{% http method="get" %}}/v1/projects/:id{{% /http %}}